-7.28 Proposal: TAC 5,000t(Canada); vote: 7-0-1(EEC); carried.
+7.28 Proposal: TAC 5 000 tons (Canada); vote: for = 7, against = 0, abstain = 1 (EEC), carried.

-The EEC Representative noted that management decisions were needed to reduce catches of juvenile fish.
+The EEC representative noted that management decisions were needed to reduce catches of juvenile fish.
 He asked that the Scientific Council recommend technical measures to achieve this.
 Noted.